Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 "Oh sure.
 Dude makes a killer apple pie, too."

-"That...actually, I can see that fitting?"
+"That... actually, I can see that fitting?"
 Allison scratched her head.

 "Seriously though, where the hell have you been?
 How long have you been back?
 What-" Julian tried to interrogate Lewis, but Lewis was having none of it.